Alumni and Friends

 For a named, endowed scholarship at the $100,000 level, criteria may be more specific and include students in certain majors, from certain geographic areas, or with certain career aspirations.

-In general, it is easier for the College to administer and award scholarships with less specific criteria.
-By policy, all scholarship agreements include wording that allows the College to consider all students eligible for financial aid if students with specific criteria preferences cannot be found.
+In general, it is easier for the University to administer and award scholarships with less specific criteria.
+By policy, all scholarship agreements include wording that allows the University to consider all students eligible for financial aid if students with specific criteria preferences cannot be found.
 This ensures that all scholarships can be awarded and none will go unused.

 Q. How are scholarships administered?

-The scholarship endowment is managed in accordance with the investment policies and procedures established by the Alderson-Broaddus Board of Trustees and Governors, with only the earnings used each year to fund the scholarship award.
-Current practice is for the College to make awards based on 5% of a 3-year rolling average of the endowment market value.
+The scholarship endowment is managed in accordance with the investment policies and procedures established by the Alderson Broaddus University Board of Trustees and Governors, with only the earnings used each year to fund the scholarship award.
+Current practice is for the University to make awards based on 5% of a 3-year rolling average of the endowment market value.

-The Director of Financial Aid will make the award based on the criteria outlined in the scholarship agreement, that is drafted by the College and reviewed and approved by the donor.
+The Director of Financial Aid will make the award based on the criteria outlined in the scholarship agreement, that is drafted by the University and reviewed and approved by the donor.

 Q. How are available scholarships publicized?

-Endowed scholarships are listed in the A-B College Catalog, which is published every other year, as well as in the A-B Annual Report.
+Endowed scholarships are listed in the Alderson Broaddus University Catalog, which is published every other year, as well as in the AB Annual Report.
 A current listing of scholarships can also be found by clicking here.
 The Financial Aid Office also makes available a list of scholarships.

 The Advancement Office staff is available to assist donors in soliciting additional gifts to the scholarship with special mailings to family and friends as requested.
 The Advancement Office may also publicize availability of scholarships among certain constituent groups as appropriate.